You are here: Urology Textbook > Bladder > Bacterial cystitis

 Principles, pathogenesis and causes of UTI see section urinary tract infection.

 |Citrobacter spp.||< 1|

 Pathology of Bacterial Cystitis

-In the early stages of acute cystitis the bladder wall shows hyperemia, edema and infiltration by neutrophil granulocytes.
+In the early stages of acute cystitis, the bladder wall shows hyperemia, edema, and infiltration by neutrophil granulocytes.
 In later stages, the mucosa is replaced by easily vulnerable granulation tissue.
 Small ulcers may develop.
-The lamina muscularis is usually not involved by the inflammation.
+The lamina muscularis is usually not involved in the inflammation.
 Without treatment, hemorrhage and necrosis are possible.

 Signs and Symptoms

-- Irritable bladder symptoms: dysuria, urinary frequency, urinary urgency, sometimes urge incontinence.
+- Irritable bladder symptoms: dysuria, urinary frequency, urinary urgency, and sometimes urge incontinence.

 - Suprapubic pain